 - Non-Exempt employees aren't necessarily paid hourly.
 You might assume that "salaried" means "exempt" and "hourly" means "non-exempt," but that's not necessarily the case.
-Although exempt employees under the white-collar exemptions must be paid on a "salary basis," there are many ways to compensate non-exempt employees and remain in compliance with the FLSA, as long as the employee receives (1) the minimum wage for all hours worked and (2) the overtime premium, which is due on almost all wages. - State laws may have different requirements.
+Although exempt employees under the white-collar exemptions must be paid on a "salary basis," there are many ways to compensate non-exempt employees, including pay on a salary basis, and remain in compliance with the FLSA, as long as the employee receives (1) the minimum wage for all hours worked and (2) the overtime premium, which is due on almost all wages. - State laws may have different requirements.
 It is important to remember that the FLSA sets the floor and other jurisdictions can have higher, stricter, or different wage-hour requirements.
 For example, some states have a higher salary threshold for exempt status than the FLSA.
 Others might have different duties tests and other exemptions or exceptions. - Job duties matter.
 Simply paying employees the salary threshold isn't enough to determine whether they are properly classified as exempt, nor is having the word "manager" in their job title.
 They also must perform certain duties, and the tests under the executive, and administrative, and professional exemptions slightly differ from each other.
 So, as you evaluate your employees' salary data, you should also use this as an opportunity to do a self-audit reviewing and updating job descriptions to ensure they accurately reflect the duties employees perform and that they are still properly classified as exempt.
+And you should keep in mind that the DOL might seek to adjust those duties in its proposal.